-This unit focuses on the characteristics of outdoor environments and different ways of understanding them, as well as the impact of humans on outdoor environments.
-In this unit students study the impact of nature on humans, and the ecological, social and economic implications of the impact of humans on outdoor environments.
-Students develop a clear understanding of the impact of technologies and changing human lifestyles on outdoor environments.
-Students examine a number of case studies of specific outdoor environments, including areas where there is evidence of human intervention.
-They develop the practical skills required to minimise the impact of humans on outdoor environments.
-Through practical experiences students are able to make comparisons between and to reflect upon outdoor environments, as well as to develop theoretical knowledge about natural environments.
+This unit focuses on the different ways to understand outdoor environments and the impact of humans on outdoor environments.
+In this unit students study the effects of natural changes and impacts of land management practices on the sustainability of outdoor environments by examining a number of case studies of specific outdoor environments, including areas where there is evidence of human intervention.
+Students develop the practical skills required to minimise the impact of humans on outdoor environments.
+They comprehend a range of vocational perspectives that inform human use of outdoor environments.
+Through reflecting upon their experiences of outdoor environments, students make comparisons between outdoor environments, as well as develop theoretical knowledge about natural environments.